RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

 1. Open [resources/Sales.pbix](resources/Sales.pbix) in **Power BI Desktop**.

 > [!IMPORTANT]
+> * If you downloaded the repo code as a ZIP file, the PBIX file won't be included because it's managed with Git LFS.
+To get the PBIX, please download it directly from the repository and replace the local file.
+[Download Sales.pbix](https://github.com/RuiRomano/workshops-pbinextstep2025/raw/refs/heads/main/labs/lab1/resources/Sales.pbix?download=)
-> This PBIX file uses mock data sourced from CSV files hosted in a public location.
+> * This PBIX file uses mock data sourced from CSV files hosted in a public location.
 When prompted for authentication, select **Anonymous** - the data should refresh without any errors.

 2. Go to **File > Save As**.
 3. Choose a folder (e.g. `c:\temp\lab1`) and select **Save as type**: `Power BI Project Files (*.pbip)`